 - Facilities Cost report – storage space rent plus operating cost by facility by day (costs are cumulative)

-- Vehicles Cost report – cumulative cost of operations by vehicle
+- Vehicles Cost report – cumulative cost of operations by vehicle, plus cumulative carbon generated by vehicle

 Use this data to calculate financial reports and supply chain performance indicators.
 If the exact data you want is not provided by the simulation, then look for ways to calculate or estimate that data from what is available.
 Here are just a few examples; you can probably think of others: